Fire Door Inspections & Checklist

 What qualifications or certifications are required for fire door inspectors?

 NFPA 80 requires visual inspections and acceptance testing to be performed by a qualified person with knowledge and understanding of the types of assemblies being inspected.
 A qualified person is someone who has the knowledge, training, and experience to conduct inspections, and who may demonstrate their ability by possession of a degree, certification, professional standing, or skill.
-Although a certification is not specifically required by NFPA 80, it may help an AHJ determine whether an inspector has the required expertise.

 Do the inspection requirements apply to smoke doors?